 Bonvicino

-In 1500 the Ugonotti found shelter there, but were later thrown away by the soldiers from the nearby castle of saint Benedict, because believed to be enemies of the faith.
+In 1500 the Huguenots took refuge there, but they were later driven out by troops from the nearby castle of St. Benedict because they were enemies of the faith.

 Events in Bonvicino and around